yihong1120/Construction-Hazard-Detection/README.md

 - [x] Testing and validation in simulated environments.
 - [x] Deployment in actual construction sites for field testing.
 - [x] Ongoing maintenance and updates based on user feedback.

+## TODO

+- Add support for WhatsApp notifications,
+- Switch from Flask to Fastapi in server_api and streaming_web
+- Refactor main.py

 ## License